 The proposed architecture includes three different roles for interacting with the system: VO Manager, App developer and Final User.
 The Virtual Organization Manager is the person who takes care of the different managerial tasks from the research community side, in this case, of the management of the Lifewatch Virtual Organization (vo.lifewatch.eu).
 This person authorizes new users in the organization, that will be allowed to access to the services offered by the infrastructure, and he/she is also the responsible of deploying and administrating general and long term services, like the LifeWatch project management system, GIS servers or R services.
 The second role, App developer, groups all the IT members who are in charge of developing and eventually deploying new services in the LifeWatch environment such as Virtual Machines or Containers with pre-defined web services, applications based on tools like R shiny, workflows, scripts for Jupyter, etc. The last role, Final User, corresponds to researchers (including biologists but also other with different technical profiles) that consume the resources provided by the infrastructure accessing to the web services: R Shiny final apps, RStudio server, Jupyter notebooks, and also other related tools like GIS or predefined python workflows, etc. The Final User role could also include citizen scientists with access to certain services.

 Regarding the AAI (Authorization and Authentication Infrastructures) component, we need a standardized solution to allow different type of final users to access to the infrastructure.
-Within EGI infrastructure, some solutions are being developed and LifeWatch requirements have been communicated through the specific AARC project, where EGI is one of the partners.
+Within EGI infrastructure, some solutions are being developed and LifeWatch requirements have been communicated through the specific AARC project, where EGI is one of the partners, and has been taken into account by the task JRA1.1 that is in charge to design the new EGI AAI infrastructure.
 For researchers, one of the possible solutions is accessing through ORCID credentials, linked to their host institutions.
 For citizen scientist, an OpenID or similar solution could work.
 Once the user is logged in, he/she would be able to access to the web services, using local storage or remote cloud storage, and access to collaboration data, including open data, via federated resources, as being explored in the Data Commons solutions.
 R services are very oriented to data analysis, so that an optimal access to data is key, and it should be closer enough to the computing.
 That is why users need a storage space accessible by the R services that can be owned by them or by the group that they belong to.

 A key component of the architecture is the User Web Portal where the service is published.
 This server is deployed at sites that provide resources to EGI FedCloud supporting LifeWatch VO.
 Different types of R services (one or more in each portal) can be published: RStudio server, Rshiny or Jupyter, all of them previously described in section 3.
 This web portal is implemented in a Virtual Machine (or Container) that runs over EGI FedCloud infrastructure.
 The services could also be extended to access external HPC resources, using specific packages, as explained later.
 Permanent and general use web portals are deployed by the VO Manager, while temporal services can be deployed by app developers or by final users with LifeWatch VO credentials.